 You can use MapForge to make nice maps even if you haven’t purchased a license.
 Even use free and commercial Add-Ons without a license (though commercial Add-Ons still require registration).
 I’m confident that MapForge will earn a place in your mapping toolbox, and I’m optimistic that you’ll find it so useful that you will get a license eventually, in order to unlock the software’s full potential.

 Quicker Map Creation

 With MapForge, I want to help GMs reduce their session prep time, not increase it.
 You shouldn’t have to spend several hours or even days creating a decent map for your game session.
-Future updates to the software will allow using keyword searches and tags, to help find that elusive content you’re searching for in no time.
-One of MapForge’s goals is to enable you to whip up a great map (sometimes even two) in under an hour.
+The software allows using keyword searches and tags, to help find that elusive content you’re searching for in no time.
+One of MapForge’s goals is to enable you to whip up a great map (sometimes even two) in well under an hour.

 And the most important element of all…FUN!